 M.A., Philosophy; Manipal Center for Philosophy and Humanities.

-environment; post-extraction; work and state capitalism; science and technology studies; multispecies and animal studies; qualitative methods; modern South Asia.
+environment; post-extraction; work, labor, and state capitalism; science and technology studies; multispecies studies; qualitative methods; modern South Asia.

 Nayak, Pooja.
 On Livability in the Sri Lankan Tea Plantation.
 Exertions.
 Anthropology of Work Review.
 September 10, 2021.

 Nayak, Pooja. "'Arts of Noticing: Thinking with Doing".
 Field Notes.
 Penn Program in Environmental Humanities.
 April 23, 2021.

 Spring 2021| SAST 002-ANTH 107-URBS 122 | The City in South Asia